JayaAnim/kdbe/kbde/django/coreui/README.md

-A Django app which includes static files for CoreUI
+A Django app which includes static files for CoreUI, as well as some component template partials.